Insight

 Market technicals

 Last year, we saw retail demand for loans soften amidst broader risk-off investor sentiment.
 However, that trend has abated as some investors are becoming more comfortable with the “soft-landing” scenario for the US economy.
-There has also been a flow of new CLO creations through 2023 and in Q1 2024.
+There has also been a flow of new CLO creations through 2023 and YTD 2024.
 This indicates that there is still institutional investor appetite for loans.
 This steady CLO formation and minimal new issue helped support the loan market technical despite retail outflows and macro concerns.
-As of March 2024, 106 CLOs have priced $48.8bn of issuance YTD, and CLOs represent ~70% of the investor base in the loan market2.
-New CLO issuance in Q1 surpassed the previous record set in 2021.
-Moreover, as demand for loans wanes, new loan issue supply will typically respond in kind to help re-establish equilibrium in the market.
+As of September 2024, 312 CLOs have priced $146.8B of issuance YTD in the US, and CLOs represent ~70% of the investor base in the loan market2.
+CLOs continue to be the major source of institutional demand, and the CLO market is on track for record annual issuance in 2024.
+Moreover, as demand for loans wanes, new loan issue supply will typically respond in kind to help re- establish equilibrium in the market.
 For example, year-end 2023 net issuance was $88.04bn, -50% year-over-year, respectively2.
 This supply/demand imbalance forces CLOs to provide a bid in the secondary market.
-Having said that, the loan market has still been trading at a significant discount to par which long term investors can view as an attractive buying opportunity.
+Having said that, the loan market has still been trading at a discount to par which long term investors can view as an attractive buying opportunity.

-Source: Credit Suisse Leveraged Loan Index & Credit Suisse High Yield Index as of March 31, 2024.
+Source: Credit Suisse Leveraged Loan Index & Credit Suisse High Yield Index as of September 30, 2024.
 Past performance is not a guarantee of future results.
-Long term averages based on date from 01/31/1992 – 3/31/2024.
+Long term medians based on date starting from 01/31/1992.

 Loans have offered higher yields than high-yield bonds, despite being senior and secured